Fire Science

 Semester Hours 3

-This course is designed to offer the advanced firefighter or beginning fire officer the necessary information and related techniques to ensure effective fire scene operations.
-Topics of study include: Pre-fire Planning, Tactical Operations, and Scene Management Techniques.
-Students are given the opportunity to participate in group activities, discussions, and practical exercises to further enhance the learning experience and reinforce methodology discussed.
+This course offers the advanced firefighter or beginning fire officer the necessary information and related techniques to ensure effective fire scene operations.
+Study topics include Pre-fire Planning, Tactical Operations, and Scene Management Techniques.
+Students are given the opportunity to participate in group activities, discussions, and practical exercises to further enhance the learning experience and reinforce the methodology discussed.

 FSC 240: Fire and Emergency Services Administration and Management